gracemcken/the-cave/TESTING.md

 Type something other than 1, 2 or 3 during decision stages | Receive message "Please type either '1', '2', or '3'." | As expected | Pass
 Type something other than 1 or 2 during option to play again after winning | Receive message "Please type either '1', or '2'." | As expected | Pass
 Type something other than 1 or 2 during option to play again losing| Receive message "Please type either '1', or '2'." | As expected | Pass

+## Validator

+Due to PEP8 being down, this project was validated by installing pycodestyle and enabling it as the Python linter.
+At the time of writing, there are no errors appearing and so it passes.